 Evaluating Internationalization Strategy

 The international market is subject to a number of factors that companies should consider before moving in.
 In many cases, they are forced to make changes in their way of doing business to reflect the demands of the international market (Jansson 2007, p.
 43).
 In the contemporary management of international markets, many companies have tried to retain their style in terms of shops and brand as one of the ways of fighting local competition (Aswathappa 2013, p.
 14).
 The Italian company Boffi, a kitchen products maker, has used several strategies to succeed in international markets despite the challenges it has faced.
-This analysis provides the evaluation of Boffi internationalization strategy and offers a recommendation on suitable future internationalization options available to the company.
+This coursework provides the evaluation of Boffi internationalization strategy and offers a recommendation on suitable future internationalization options available to the company.

 Summary of Environmental Audit